-Bench Jumps are a great exercise to develop conditioning, power, speed and coordination.
+Bench Jumps exercise is are a great exercise to develop conditioning, power, speed and coordination.

 It will also build your legs, calves and core muscles with secondary emphasis on the shoulders which will stabilise the upper body as perform Bench Jumps.